When are you a candidate-recipient of donor eggs?

 You can rely on donor eggs if one of the following situations apply to you:

 - If you have no more eggs due to your age.

 - In case of early menopause.

 - If you have a genetic condition and cannot use your own eggs as a result.

-For anonymous donation:
+Treatment for anonymous donation:

 Once the eggs are available, the recipient’s body is prepared for the transfer through medication.
 The eggs are thawed and inseminated with the sperm of the recipient’s partner or a sperm donor.
-Three to five days later, the embryo derived from the insemination is inserted into the recipient’s womb
+Three to five days later, the embryo derived from the insemination is inserted into the recipient’s womb.

-For known donation:
+Treatment for known donation:

 On the day of the egg retrieval, the eggs are inseminated with the sperm of the recipient’s partner or a sperm donor.
 The embryos are then frozen while the body of the recipient is prepared through medication, followed by the transfer of a thawed embryo.